 A macro can register feedback from events, configuration changes, and status changes on the device.
 The macro can listen for these events and changes, and use the API of the device to invoke further commands and configuration changes.
 If you combine the use of macros with custom user interface panels, you can augment the user interface with local functionality, for example speed dial buttons.

-To learn more about how to make custom user interface panels, check the in-room controls article.
+To learn more about how to make custom user interface panels, see the UI Extensions article.

 Create and Administer Macros

-You can use the Macro Editor to create and activate macros.
-The editor is available from the web interface (Advanced Settings) of the device.
-In order to use the editor, you must either sign in through the Control Hub, or with a local Admin user on the device.
+You can use the Macro Editor to create and administer macros.
+The editor is available through the local web interface of the device.

 Cisco support (TAC) doesn’t support debugging of third-party code, including macros.
 Please check the Cisco Collaboration Developer community if you need help with macros and third-party code.
 Also, there are many developer and integrator resources on this site.
 You can find several macro coding examples here.